samarpan-rai11/tic-tac-toe/README.md

+# Tic-Tac-Toe Game
-# This is a basic Tic Tac Toe game made by using HTML,CSS and JS
+This is a basic Tic Tac Toe game made by using HTML,CSS and JS